 What will I learn?

 The aim of the course is to build skills that will prepare young people for life after college and it is suitable for those who have completed the Learning for Independence or a similar course.

 You will develop personal and employability skills through a wide range of subjects and receive guidance and support to develop your own Personal Learning and Support Plan, to meet your individual needs and goals.

-You can apply for financial support by applying for a bursary or Education Maintenance Allowances (EMA).
+You can apply for financial support by applying for a bursary or Education Maintenance Allowance (EMA).

 Attendance: 16.5 hours a week.

 Learning to work with others is an important element of the course and is encouraged through projects and activities.
 You will participate in work experience placements within the college and these are an excellent way of preparing you for supported employment or volunteering.

 You may complete the following units: